hhvm/user-documentation/guides/hack/99-api-examples/async-mysql-examples/async-mysql-row-block-iterator-examples/current.md

-The following example shows you how to use `AsyncMysqlRowIterator::current` to get the actual field value of an `AsyncMysqlRow`.
+The following example shows you how to use `AsyncMysqlRowBlockIterator::current` to get an `AsyncMysqlRow` from the iterator.